dwyl/learn-tdd/README.md

 If you're new to Testing Driven Development (**TDD**) read: http://en.wikipedia.org/wiki/Software_testing <br />

 And watch:
-- Video intro to Software Development Lifecycle: http://youtu.be/qMkV_TDdDeA
+- "What is Software Testing" video (from 5:56 onwards): https://youtu.be/UZy1Dj9JIg4?t=356
-- "What is Software Testing" video: http://youtu.be/UZy1Dj9JIg4
+- Video intro to Software Development Lifecycle (from 0:52 onwards): https://youtu.be/qMkV_TDdDeA?t=52
 - "**How to Write Clean, Testable Code**": http://youtu.be/XcT4yYu_TTs (ignore the Java code focus on the general principals )

 ## How?